Ulladay-Hub/BMC/guidelines.md

      - Adherence to the theme and guidelines.

 8. **Winners Announcement**:
-   - Winners will be announced on [mention the date].
+   - Winners will be announced on 1/06/2024.
-   - Prizes will be [mention the prizes here].
+   - Prizes will be a spot in the hall of fame.

 9. **Contact Information**:
    - For any questions or concerns regarding the competition, contact imnotamilkglass@gmail.com.